bipinnavlakha/Zomato/README.md

 rateOfMutations = 0.1
 sim_options = -e %(base_error_rate)s -1 %(first_read_length)s ... -r %(rateOfMutations)s
 ```
-Thus the general syntax for additons is %(paramName)s
+Thus the general syntax for additions is %(paramName)s

 Some options like the coverage, reference file, bed file, vcf file are added in by the wrapper later.

 - **[global_options]**
   - **base_coverage** = The base coverage for mixtures.
 If a contributor is 1x it will have this coverage.
-If 2x then coverage is 2*(base_coverage) value
+If 2x then coverage for it is 2*(base_coverage) value
   - **simulator_path** = Path for the dwgsim executable.
 Change it if dwgsim is not at /usr/bin/dwgsim
   - **default_mixture_ratio** = The default mixture ratio